VirtusLab/scala-cli/website/docs/reference/scala-command/cli-options.md

 Aliases: `--help-scalac`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Show help for scalac.
 This is an alias for --scalac-option -help